-The development of a body of nursing knowledge has made it possible to renew and evaluate many nursing interventions.
+he development of a body of nursing knowledge has made it possible to renew and evaluate many nursing interventions.
 New knowledge has made it possible to explore and define new approaches and identify original evaluation parameters.
 As indicated previously, numerous research studies have shown that qualified nursing care makes a difference to the safety and lives of individuals.
-Several research studies have made it possible to initiate changes essential to the restructuring of health care and services117.
+Several research studies have made it possible to initiate changes essential to the restructuring of health care and services.

 Research opens the way to reviewing practice, improving skills and clarifying nursing's scientific basis.
-Examples include the wound care best practice118, pain management119, fall prevention, seniors' independence120, and assistance for the families and friends of individuals who are cognitively impaired121.
+Examples include the wound care best practice, pain management, fall prevention, seniors' independence, and assistance for the families and friends of individuals who are cognitively impaired.

 Deeply rooted in tradition and nursing priorities for action, health promotion and disease prevention are demonstrated by individual interventions.
-A better understanding of the impact of social disparities

-The development of a body of nursing knowledge has made it possible to renew and evaluate many nursing interventions...
-Examples include wound care best practice, pain management, fall prevention, seniors' independence, and assistance for the families and friends of individuals... on health and the need to take action at the systemic level are central to complex problem-solving strategies from a population health perspective122 123 124.
-The ecological approach in health promotion, which fosters interprofessional cooperation, obliges taking action at the systemic level in order to improve living environments and public policies125.
-For example, the ecological approach was implemented in a tobacco control policy in Quebec126.
+A better understanding of the impact of social disparities on health and the need to take action at the systemic level are central to complex problem-solving strategies from a population health perspective .
+The ecological approach in health promotion, which fosters interprofessional cooperation, obliges taking action at the systemic level in order to improve living environments and public policies.
+For example, the ecological approach was implemented in a tobacco control policy in Quebec.